App of the month: Blogger focus turns to India

 Why we like it

-It’s the fact that India was chosen as the place to reveal Blog Compass to the world that appeals to Solo Expenses.
+It’s the fact that India was chosen as the place to reveal Blog Compass to the world that appeals to ExpenseOnDemand.
 That indicates the continuing rise of the country as the place that’s going places when it comes to technology.
 We thought that too, which is why we partnered with Yes Bank when we wanted to offer clients the benefits of our BHIM UPI to make our online expense management software for business even more effective.
 It’s always good to have third party approval of anything you do, from blogging to banking!